Gary Patterson

-Gary Allen Patterson (born February 13, 1960) is an American football coach and former player.
-He is currently the special assistant to the head coach at the University of Texas.
-He is the former head football coach at Texas Christian University and the coach with the most wins in Horned Frogs' history.
-Patterson led the TCU Horned Frogs to six conference championships—one Conference USA title in 2002; four Mountain West Conference titles in 2005, 2009, 2010 and 2011; —and eleven bowl game victories—including victories in the 2011 Rose Bowl and 2014 Peach Bowl.
+Gary Allen Patterson (born February 13, 1960) is an American college football coach and former player.
+He served as head football coach at Texas Christian University (TCU) from 2000 to 2021, compiling a record of 181–79.
+Patterson led the TCU Horned Frogs to six conference championships and 11 bowl game victories, including victories in the 2011 Rose Bowl and 2014 Peach Bowl.
 His 2010 squad finished the season undefeated at 13–0 after a 21–19 Rose Bowl victory over the Wisconsin Badgers on New Year's Day 2011, and ranked second in the final tallying of both major polls.

 Early life, playing career, education, and family

-Patterson grew up in Rozel, Kansas and played football at Dodge City Community College and at Kansas State University.
+Patterson grew up in Rozel, Kansas, and played football at Dodge City Community College and at Kansas State University.
 Patterson is married to Kelsey Patterson (née Hayes).
 He has three sons: Josh, Cade, and Blake.
 He received his bachelor's degree in physical education in 1983 from Kansas State University, where he became a member of the Acacia fraternity.
-While coaching at Tennessee Tech, he earned a master's degree in educational administration in 1984.
+While coaching at Tennessee Technological University, he earned a master's degree in educational administration in 1984.
 Outside of coaching, Patterson plays guitar and performs at charity events around the Dallas-Fort Worth area during the off-season.

 Coaching career

 Early years

 Patterson began his coaching career in 1982 at Kansas State University as an assistant to head coach Jim Dickey.
 After subsequently serving a number of years as an assistant coach at a number of different schools, Patterson was hired by Dennis Franchione as the defensive coordinator at the University of New Mexico in 1996.
-He had previously served as a linebackers coach at Tennessee Tech (1983-1984) where Franchione was the offensive coordinator and in the same capacity on Franchione's Pittsburg State University staff in 1988, as well as playing on the 1980 Kansas State Wildcats football team when Franchione was an assistant on the coaching staff.
+He had previously served as a linebackers coach at Tennessee Tech (1983–1984) where Franchione was the offensive coordinator and in the same capacity on Franchione's Pittsburg State University staff in 1988, as well as playing on the 1980 Kansas State Wildcats football team when Franchione was an assistant on the coaching staff.
 He followed Franchione to Texas Christian University (TCU) in 1998, serving as the defensive coordinator there, as well.
 Patterson was a 2000 finalist for the Broyles Award, given annually to the nation's top college football assistant coach.
 He was named head coach at TCU prior to the Mobile Alabama Bowl in December 2000 after Franchione left to become the head coach at the University of Alabama.

 Patterson remains friends with New Mexico State head coach Jerry Kill from their time as coaches on Franchione's Pittsburg State staff.
 Kill served as the best man during Patterson's wedding to wife Kelsey in 2004.